What you will get from this article:

 Now look at these readings for someone whose heart and brain are aligned:

 Here the cycles of electricity in the brain and heart match.
-This effect happens when you breathe with your heart for two minutes.
-Everything literally synchronizes; the mind and heart are no longer separate.
+This happens when you breathe with your heart for two minutes.
+Everything synchronizes; the mind and heart are no longer separate.

-What does this mean for us here?
+What does this mean?
 That if you can channel the power of your heart, you can take back control of the mind and end your frustration and suffering.
-When your heart and mind are aligned, you will know what to do.
-Suddenly emotional decision-making feels less fraught because your entire being has focused on finding the right solution.
+When your heart and mind are aligned, you aren’t mired in emotional decision-making anymore.
+Every part of you knows what to do.

-One of the quickest ways to change your state of mind is to change your physiology.
 As we can clearly see, when you focus on the heart instead of the mind, everything becomes calm and regular.
-But stay in your head – as we do when we’re stressed–and your heart and mind are at odds.
 That’s the reason heart breathing uses gratitude as a focal point; it interrupts that negative state and harnesses your heart’s energy.

-Clearly, the heart does more than just keep you alive.
 Tony talks about the heart as the central intelligence of the human spirit.
-It’s autonomous from anything else.
 Where better to find the answers you’re seeking?
-Think about it: When we go to therapy or talk with others trying to solve our problems, their outside perspective helps them see possible solutions.
+Think about it: When we go to therapy or talk with others trying to solve our problems, their outside perspective helps us see possible solutions.
 Because the heart is also autonomous from the other systems at work in your body, it can perform a similar function when you slow down and take the time to listen.
 By practicing heart breathing, you can bring your emotional intelligence and decision-making into harmony.

 Another benefit to harnessing your heart is its literal power.
 Remember, it’s got 60 times the energy of your brain.
-Instead of trying to process your problems with your brain alone, add the heart and you can figure anything out.
+Instead of trying to process your problems with your brain alone, pair it up with the heart.
 It’s like swapping a bicycle for a rocket.
 Those emotional decisions you’ve been debating for weeks?
 That problem at work that’s making everything challenging?
 By breathing in your heart for two minutes you’ll find the answer you need.
 It’s already there.
 And with some practice, emotional decision-making will become less and less daunting.

 Emotional intelligence and decision-making: Limiting beliefs